helium/helium-ledger-app/README.md

 Specifically, the computer can do the following:

-1. Lie to the user about which actions it is performing. *Example: the user runs `./helium-wallet -l info` to display their public key to so that they may receive payment; yet a hard-coded address is displayed
+1. Lie to the user about which actions it is performing. *Example: the user runs `./helium-ledger-app balance` to display their public key to so that they may receive payment; yet a hard-coded address is displayed
-2. Lie to the user about who the recipient is. *Example: the user runs `./helium-wallet -l pay IntendedAddress amount`, yeet the program again uses a hard-coded address
+2. Lie to the user about who the recipient is. *Example: the user runs `./helium-ledger-app pay IntendedAddress amount`, yeet the program again uses a hard-coded address

 To combat these attacks, apps must make use of the embedded display on the